August in the Garden

 This is a great month to plant Bougainvillea, too.
 Find a nice wall or fence in full sun for your planting area.
 Planting must be done with care.
 It’s important not to disturb the root ball when planting because the root ball is VERY finicky.
 A good trick is to cut the bottom off the pot, place the plant in the hole and slide the pot up and over.

 Most of my garden only needs water about every week and a half, but my veggies in the raised beds and my big containers need deep water about every three days.
-Plants are tougher than we give them credit for, so we don’t need to over-water, but keep them strong and healthy by deep watering.
+Plants are tougher than we give them credit for, so don’t over-water, but keep them strong and healthy by deep watering.
 Some plants need more water than others, and pots and container gardens needs extra monitoring when it gets hot.
 The tomatoes in the ground only need deep watering, preferably in the morning, once a week, but if a Santa Ana condition rolls through, it will dry out a garden in a day, so know that you will have to be extra attentive if we have a hot, dry spell.
 Make sure to deep-water your trees, especially the newly planted and young ones.
 Roots are close to the surface so they’ll get dry and cooked more quickly than established trees.

 It’s okay to wash down your natives and drought-tolerants occasionally.
 Natives and drought tolerant plants are resting this time of year so they don’t like too much water, but a quick spritz to wash off the plants and let them hydrate a little through their leaves is a good thing.